gjoncas/gjoncas.github.io/pages/About.md

-﻿oneironomics (n.) - the economics of dreams
-<br><br>

-We have been sold this lie: that quantitative is the opposite of qualitative.
+﻿We have been sold this lie: that quantitative is the opposite of qualitative.

 In some of the most singular products of human creativity we find a methodical reliance on numerical patterns, entirely at variance with archetypes of *ex nihilo* ‘inspiration’.